 There was an interesting article in the NY Times this week on possible geo-engineering solutions to the global warming problem.
 The story revolves around a paper that Paul Crutzen (Nobel Prize winner for chemistry related to the CFC/ozone depletion link) has written about deliberately adding sulphate aerosols in the stratosphere to increase the albedo and cool the planet – analogous to the natural effects of volcanoes.
 The paper is being published in Climatic Change, but unusually, with a suite of commentary articles by other scientists.
 This is because geo-engineering solutions do not have a good pedigree and, regardless of their merit or true potential, are often seized upon by people who for various reasons do not want to reduce greenhouse gas emissions.
-However, these ideas keep popping up naturally since significant emission cuts continue to be seen as difficult to acheive, and so should be considered fairly.
+However, these ideas keep popping up naturally since significant emission cuts continue to be seen as difficult to achieve, and so should be considered fairly.
 After all, if there was a cheaper way to deal with the CO2 problem, or even a way to buy time, shouldn’t we take it?
 More »

 Guest post by Michael Oppenheimer, Princeton University